massucattoj/artificial-intelligence-simple-games/README.md

 - Numpy and PyGame libraries
 - Find the best route to travelled by all the planets created by the user.

+	OBS: In order to execute the project run the "train.py", not "environment.py".
+Also, after have placed planets click "Enter" ("Return" on Mac) for the code to start searching for the best route.

 ### 2 - Loading...